pjanuario/logger-facade-airbrake-plugin-nodejs/README.md

  - Run the test suite with ```npm test```

 Please accompany any Pull Requests with the relevant test cases and make sure everything else still passes :).

+### Contribution Flow

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

+### Bump versioning

+We use [grunt bump package](https://www.npmjs.org/package/grunt-bump) to control package versioning.

+Bump Patch version

+    $ grunt bump

+Bump Minor version

+    $ grunt bump:minor

+Bump Major version

+    $ grunt bump:major

+### Running Specs

+    $ npm test

+### Coverage Report

+We aim for 100% coverage and we hope it keeps that way! :)
+We use pre-commit and pre-push hooks and CI to accomplish this, so don't mess with our build! :P

+Check the report after running npm test.

+    $ open ./coverage/lcov-report/index.html

 # Credits
 Shout out to @pjanuario.